Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Numerical modeling

-We assume that the dependence of the emitters' response to the variations of the sensed parameter $\theta$ is linear and follows Eq.~(\ref{eq:density_profile}).
+The signal $Y_0$, used for normalization in denominator of Eq.~(\ref{eq:Z definition}), is defined as the sum of both channels: $Y_0 = Y_1 + Y_2$.
+Here, we assume that the dependence of the emitters' response to the variations of the sensed parameter $\theta$ is linear and follows Eq.~(\ref{eq:density_profile}).
 According to the ratios of the channel signals, defined above, the coefficients in Eq.~(\ref{eq:linear_estimator_practical}) are related as $A_{01} = 0$, $A_{10} = 0.375 A_{00}$, and $A_{11} = 0.025 A_{00}$.
 Therefore, the estimator (\ref{eq:linear_estimator_practical}) takes the form

 The source code for the discussed numerical modeling is available in Supplemental Material at [URL will be inserted by publisher].